tung-lam/androiddev2017/README.md

-USTH ICT 2017 Android Development
+USTH ICT 2017 Android Development - GROUP 7
 =====================================

 Students are expected to:
 * Fork this repository to your github account
-* Create new project with Android Studio / Eclipse ADT
+* Create new project with **Android Studio**  / Eclipse ADT
 * Append name (and purpose) of your project to this README file
 * Push your commits regularly, with **proper** commit messages